convertigo/convertigo-doc/operating-guide/using-convertigo-administration-console/index.md

 - **Couch DB password for FullSync**: This property defines the default password used by Convertigo for synchronization operations

 {{site.data.alerts.note}}
-Couch DB URL property is set to **http://127.0.0.1:5984** as default value.
+Couch DB URL property is set to <b>http://127.0.0.1:5984</b> as default value.

-Couch DB username and password properties are set to **empty** as default values.
+Couch DB username and password properties are set to <b>empty</b> as default values.
 {{site.data.alerts.end}}

 #### Advanced properties